myHandiQR myHandiQR

 Here's what the profile you'll create looks like.

 Not a medical file.
 A clear communication profile, readable by anyone.
-Your words stay your words, the AI only explains technical terms when the reader asks.
+Your words stay your words, AI only explains technical terms when the reader asks.

 Adaptive definitions